codio-c5/C5-Development/.guides/content/1-11A-CreatorSpace-Lab--ROTn-8c7d.md

 As we've learned shift ciphers provide little or no encryption.
 However, the ROT13 cipher is still a useful tool.
 It's used to hide information like plot spoilers from on-line from a casual glance.
 It's also good for teaching introductory cryptography!

-The interactive ROT13 on the left hand side is an application that lets you experiment with the substitution algorithm.
+The interactive ROTn on the left hand side is an cryptanalyst tool that lets you experiment with decoding ciphertext.
+It applies all 26 possible keys to the ciphertext.

-Enter some text in the main text area and then press **Analyze** or **Show ROTn**.
+Enter some ciphertext, for instance like  "XPPE XP LQEPC ESP EZRL ALCEJ", in the main text area and then press **Show ROTn**.

-Enter a plaintext message and click the ROT13 button and you'll the ciphertext.
-Click the key again and you get the plaintext back.
+The application applies all 26 possible keys - rotations - to the ciphertext.
+Examine the results and see if something stands out.
+Hint: look towards to the bottom.

+Indeed.
+The plaintext is revealed from a previous use of the Caesar cipher.
+Recall that we used the key equal to 3.
+When ROT=23 is applied, it effectively reverses the encryption process and decrypts the original message.